Royals fire longtime front-office executive Dayton Moore

 “In 2022 we regressed,” Sherman said, “and that happens.
 It happens to great teams.
 But as I started talking to Dayton and others, I felt like we needed more change than was talked about, and that was a big reason to make this one.”

 Sherman tried a mild shakeup to the front office last offseason, elevating Moore from general manager to president of baseball operations while giving J.J.
 Picollo the GM title.
-But the awkward splitting of jobs never worked out, and Sherman decided to bring them back together with Picollo now handling all aspects of baseball operations.
+But the awkward splitting of jobs never worked out, and Sherman decided to move forward with Picollo handling all aspects of baseball operations.

-Picollo was the first person that Moore hired when he took over the Royals in 2006.
+Picollo was the first person Moore hired when he took over the Royals in 2006.

-“This job, from my experience, is all about evaluating, selecting and developing talent, and getting the most out of that talent,” Sherman said.
-“He’s very excited about this opportunity, and certainly it’s bittersweet for him having spent so much time under Dayton.
-But this is what his career has prepared him to do.”
+“I’ve known J.J. since he was 21 years old,” Moore said during his brief remarks.
+“He’s an incredible leader, and as I’ve mentioned before, he’s more than prepared to lead the baseball operations department in a very innovative and productive way.
+I’m proud that he’s continued to get this opportunity.”

 Sherman said he expects other changes to be discussed down the stretch and into the offseason, including whether to keep manager Mike Matheny and his coaching staff.
 But it will be up to Picollo to make those decisions.